harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 Kubernetes and Helm deployments use service hooks to fetch Helm Chart dependencies that refer Git and other repositories, and install them with the main Helm Chart.

+Harness supports two types of service hooks: preHook and postHook.
 These are the service hook actions supported by Harness:

 * Fetch files: Service hooks can be triggered before or after the manifest files are fetched.
 * Manifest templates: Service hooks can be triggered before or after the manifest has been rendered.